The Harvest (2013 film)

 The Harvest (released as Can't Come Out to Play in Europe) is a 2013 American horror thriller film released by IFC Films that was directed by John McNaughton.
-It is the first feature film he has directed in over a decade (his last being Speaking of Sex in 2001) and his first horror venture since Haeckel's Tale, a 2006 episode of the horror anthology series Masters of Horror.
-The movie had its world premiere on October 19, 2013, at the Chicago International Film Festival.
-The movie follows a young girl (Natasha Calis) who befriends a seemingly lonely and confined boy her own age, only to fall afoul of his mother.
-In a 2017 interview McNaughton said about the film: "It has the bones of a fairy tale.
+It was the first feature film he directed in over a decade (since Speaking of Sex in 2001) and his first horror project since Haeckel's Tale, a 2006 episode of the anthology series Masters of Horror.
+The movie had its world premiere on October 19, 2013, at the Chicago International Film Festival, and follows a young girl (Natasha Calis) who befriends a seemingly lonely and confined boy her own age, only to fall afoul of his mother.

+In a 2017 interview, McNaughton said that the film "has the bones of a fairy tale.
 It’s about growing up and having to break free from your parents.
 Your parents want your heart and you can’t let them take it.
 You have to break away and make your own life."

 Plot

-Reeling from the loss of her parents, the teenager Maryann (Natasha Calis) moves in with her grandparents, and is grateful when she manages to befriend Andy (Charlie Tahan), a boy who uses a wheelchair.
-As Andy is very sick he must stay within his home per the instructions of his mother, Katherine (Samantha Morton), who also forbids him from having any visitors.
+Reeling from the loss of her parents, teenager Maryann (Natasha Calis) moves in with her grandparents, and is grateful when she manages to befriend Andy (Charlie Tahan), a boy who uses a wheelchair.
+As Andy is very sick he must stay in his home per the instructions of his mother, Katherine (Samantha Morton), who also forbids him from having any visitors.
 When their visits are discovered, Andy's father, Richard (Michael Shannon), is initially fine with the visits, but Katherine is having none of it and her behavior grows increasingly erratic.

 After Katherine meets up with Maryann's grandparents, and reveals to them that Andy is dying, they prohibit her from visiting Andy again.
 However, Maryann's visits continue in Katherine's absence; she even takes Andy outside to play baseball.
-Their time together is cut short when Katherine calls her son to inform him she's on her way home.
+Their time together is cut short when Katherine calls her son to inform him she is on her way home.
 They manage to get back inside the house and Maryann hides in the basement, where she discovers a comatose boy.

 After Katherine discovers that Maryann visited her son, she verbally and physically assaults him.
 Richard comforts Andy, while Katherine takes care of Jason, the comatose boy.
 When Richard goes to get medical supplies, it is revealed he is having an affair with a woman called Sandra (Meadow Williams).
 Katherine's behavior grows even more volatile, while Maryann discovers that Jason was abducted from the hospital as a baby.
 She sneaks back to Andy's house and discovers that a liver transplant will take place.
 Katherine and Richard operate on Andy, removing part of his liver.
 Richard later tells Andy that he had to have emergency surgery to remove his appendix.